Your local guide:

 You will no doubt have a thirst after that and there are plenty of pubs within staggering distance of the festival venues.
 Many seem to be increasingly split upon age lines so a quick look in the window will tell you all you need to know.

 The Settle Inn on St Mary’s Wynd is Stirling’s oldest and has been serving ales since 1733, seemingly to the same people.
 Number 2 Baker Street has a good range of beers and often has live music as does Molly Malone’s in Maxwell Place.
 City Walls on Rock Terrace is quite literally built within the fortifications on the Back Walk and just a few hundred yards from the Albert Halls.
 The Portcullis is just yards from the castle and not far from the Highland Hotel.
+The popular Curly Coo on Barnton Street was recently voted the best whisky bar in the world.

 Most pubs get very busy on Friday and Saturday nights and it’s best to point out that the area around Friar Street gets a little “lively” around closing time as students and young locals make their way up or down the narrow, pedestrianised route in search of taxi ranks or nightclubs.